jbro129/android-modding/README.md

 [PUBG-MOBILE-ESP-MOD-MENU-BY-SAMI-GAMING](https://github.com/SamiGamingYt/PUBG-MOBILE-ESP-MOD-MENU-BY-SAMI-GAMING) by SamiGamingYt : PUBG Mobile ESP Menu.

+[ESP-1.3.0](https://github.com/ExploitTheLoop/ESP-1.3.0) by ExploitTheLoop : ESP for pubg with updated offsets.

 [Hook-a-Field-Short-offset-like-0x1-Noob2-pro](https://github.com/7Hackers/Hook-a-Field-Short-offset-like-0x1-Noob2-pro) by 7Hackers : How to hook a field (Short offset like 0x1).

+[writemem](https://github.com/ExploitTheLoop/writemem) by ExploitTheLoop : useful library for writing memory into games like pubg in java no need to use c++.

 # Modding Tools